mgavinr/ardhome/docs/PARTLIST.md

 2 colour red and black e-paper.

+For a colour byte there is something to do with 0x80

 Note: Because of the small RAM of Arduino, it cannot support drawing function, therefore, we only provide image display function.
 The image data are stored in flash.

 It is not the V2 one